-Our research is conducted in cooperation with Professor Rakesh Mishra of the Centre for Efficiency and Performance Engineering (CEPE) at the University of Huddersfield and is internally funded by the Frankfurt University of Applied Sciences and by industry donations.
+The digitalization of the industrial service business is the topic of the Applied Research in Industrial Service (APPRISE) research group.
+One focus is on Augmented Reality.
+All research activities are conducted cooperatively with Professor Rakesh Mishra from the Centre for Efficiency and Performance Engineering (CEPE) at the University of Huddersfield.
+Our research is funded by the Frankfurt University of Applied Sciences and by external grants from industry.

 Contact: Maike Müller

 Digital transformation and Industry 4.0 are shaking up industrial service.
 New technologies such as Augmented Reality or new forms of organization such as industry platforms are emerging and promise many advantages – but at the same time also threaten the classic, highly profitable business areas of spare parts and field service of machine and plant manufacturers.
 In our research project BM@APPRISE, we are investigating business models through which the services of machine and plant manufacturers can achieve the financial value that corresponds to their high quality, even in a digitalized industry.